By David P. Monyhan (retired),

 It’s that time of year again.
 The racing season is underway.
 Spring is here and hopefully your shop is getting busier.
 Before it gets too hectic, it’s time to do some spring-cleaning in your shop.

-The first stop is the first place your customers will see – the front counter.
+The front counter is the first thing your customers will see.
 Get rid of any old magazines and replace them with new ones.
 Clean off the counter, take out the trash, wash the windows, replace any burned out light bulbs.
-It doesn’t need to be spotless, but it’s your only chance to make a good first impression.
+It doesn’t need to be spotless, but it’s your best chance to make a good first impression.

 Teardown & Cleaning Department